lileyana02/25030844_25030814-Assignment-1/docs/introduction.md

 # 1. Introduction

-Cybersecurity penetration testing follows a structured lifecycle designed to simulate real-world attack scenarios in a controlled and ethical environment.
-Among the most critical stages in this lifecycle are reconnaissance and maintaining access.
-These two phases represent fundamentally different but complementary objectives within offensive security operations.
+Penetration testing follows a structured process to simulate real-world cyber attacks in a safe and controlled environment.
+Two important stages in this process are reconnaissance and maintaining access.
+These stages have different goals but both are important in understanding system weaknesses.

-Reconnaissance is the intelligence gathering phase.
-Its primary objective is to reduce uncertainty about the target environment before exploitation begins.
-The quality of reconnaissance directly influences the success rate of exploitation because attackers rely on accurate information about open ports, running services, domain configurations, and system architecture.
-Reconnaissance can be passive in collecting publicly available information or active direct interaction with the target through scanning and probing.
+Reconnaissance is the stage where information about the target is collected.
+This may include open ports, running services, and domain details.
+The more accurate the information, the easier it is to plan the next step.
+This can be done either passively by gathering public information or actively by scanning the target.

-Maintaining access occurs after successful exploitation.
-In this phase, the objective shifts from gaining entry to preserving control over the compromised system while minimizing detection.
-Post exploitation techniques often involve persistence mechanisms, encrypted communication channels, and covert tunneling to evade intrusion detection systems.
+Maintaining access happens after a system has been accessed.
+The goal is to keep control of the system without being detected.
+This may involve setting up persistence methods or using hidden communication channels.

-In this assignment , it will evaluates four reconnaissance tools (Nmap, DNSRecon, Hping3, Recon-ng) and five maintaining access tools (Powersploit, Webshells, Weevely, Dns2tcp, Cryptcat).
-Each tool is analysed not only by its features but by how those features contribute to real-world penetration testing strategy.
+In this assignment, four reconnaissance tools (Nmap, DNSRecon, Hping3, and Recon-ng) and five maintaining access tools (PowerSploit, Webshells, Weevely, Dns2tcp, and Cryptcat) are evaluated based on their functions and practical use in penetration testing.